Information for our health and social care providers

 Guidance on menu development

 It is a CQC regulation (14) that all care homes provide adequate nutrition and hydration.
 This can be achieved with a menu that provides sufficient nutrients for all care home residents and is the cornerstone of good nutrition.
-The NACC is a membership organisation, comprising of care suppliers and providers that provides guidelines and guidance on food service.
+The British Dietetic Association (BDA) in collaboration with the National Association of Care Catering (NACC) have developed a resource on all aspects of food and menu provision.
+It is free of charge and can be downloaded on the BDA website.

 For residents who are scored at high risk (according to the MUST tool), the core menu may not be sufficient, and it is the responsibility of the care home to offer additional foods and fluids.
 This can be achieved by fortifying foods on the menu and providing nourishing snacks and drinks between meals.
 On average the snacks and drinks should provide a minimum of 300kcals and have a source of protein.
 This is the first line diet approach when a resident’s nutrition score has changed, and it is the care homes responsibility to implement.